PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/Unreal Achievements.md

 Here's what we'll cover in this tutorial:

 **Awarding an Achievement**
-  * Execute a *GS LogEventRequest* and call the Event that will award the currently authenticated player an Achievement.
+  * Execute a *GS LogEventRequest* and call the Event that will award an Achievement to the currently authenticated player.

 **Account Details Response**